thomaspce/foundry-fund-me-f23/README.md

 # Thank you!

-Thank you to Patrick Collins for making this course and allowing me to learn a lot
+Thank you to Patrick Collins for making this course and allowing me to learn all of this.

+His twitter:
 [![Patrick Collins Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/PatrickAlphaC)